leovantoji/sdce/Notes.md

   }
   ```
 - We use keyword `const` to define a constant: `const int weightGoal = 100;`.
-- C++ allows for enumerated constants.
+- C++ allows for **enumerated constants**.
 This means the programmer can create a new variable type and then assign a finite number of values to it.
 For example:
   ```C++
   #include <iostream>